 - If you’re looking for something more substantial, check out my recipe for Easy Pork Wonton Soup.

 - Vegan soup can be very tasty.
-My Tofu & Veggie Soup is a great example.
+My Tofu & Veggie Soup is vegan adaptable when omitting dried shrimp.

 Winter Melon Soup with Meatballs (冬瓜丸子汤)